UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-04-06-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
-Welcome to the twelveth week of school!
+Welcome to the twelfth week of school!
 Our semester is ending in about two weeks.
 Good Luck to everyone
 <br/>

 ### Highlights: